 Note: The middle tier applies to salaries \$75k - \$150k (inclusive).
-The third tier applies to salaries of \$150,000.01 and above.
+The third tier applies to salaries of \$150,000.01 & above.

-Employees Eligible For January 1 Company Contribution ("Seed"): For continuing HSA Medical Plan members and employees who elect the plan for the first time during the annual Open Enrollment period and who enroll by completing an application, the seed is made with the first payroll in January.
+Employees Eligible For January 1 Company Contribution ("Seed"): For continuing HSA Medical Plan members and employees who elect the plan for the first time during the annual Open Enrollment period, the seed is made with the first payroll in January.
 Monies are deposited into personal HSAs approximately 3-5 business days following the January 15 pay period.